AndreasEppler/Evaluationshelfer/README.md

 # Survey Evaluation Project
-This project contains three Python scripts designed to implement a simple neural network, detect and extract checkboxes from survey sheets, and evaluate survey forms.
+This project serves as a survey sheet evaluation helper.
+It reads and evaluates scanned survey sheets in three steps.
+First, it detects relevant edges in order to calculate a transformation matrix relative to a reference survey sheet.
+It then extracts the ticking boxes of each question for each of the survey sheets.
+In a third step, a neural network that was coded from scratch is used in order to evaluate whether the boxes are ticked or not.

 # Files
 Neural_Network.py: Implements a simple neural network from scratch.